henfredemars/random-forest/README.md

 Random forest implementation in Lua 5.1
 =======================================

-This is (going to become) a Lua implementation of random forests using ID3 decision trees (also implemented here in Lua) targeting Lua 5.1 compatibility.
+This is (going to become) a Lua implementation of random forests using ID3 decision trees for text classifiaction (also implemented here in Lua) targeting Lua 5.1 compatibility.
 This project is educational in nature---I make no claims as to its suitability for any purpose.
 If you are considering this rock for inclusion in your project, please understand that is not suitable for production.

 Why did you decide on this project?
 -----------------------------------